TRIQS/cthyb/doc/about.rst

 Authors
 =======

-The continuous-time hybridization-expansion Krylov solver has been written by
+This continuous-time hybridization-expansion solver has been written by
-I. Krivenko, M. Ferrero and O. Parcollet.
+P. Seth, M. Ferrero and O. Parcollet.
 It is based on a hybridization expansion of the partition function as described in references [#ctqmc1]_, [#ctqmc2]_ and [#ctqmc3]_.